Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/12/change-an-excel-cells-colour-based-on-data.md

     - VBA
 ---

-This might be a bit niche, but I needed to collect <abbr title="red, green, blue">RGB</abbr> values in an Excel spreadsheet and I though it would be neat to preview the colour in another cell.
+This might be a bit niche, but I needed to collect :abbr[RGB]{title="red, green, blue"} values in an Excel spreadsheet and I though it would be neat to preview the colour in another cell.
 To cut a long story short, the only way I could make this happen was with a bit of Visual Basic for Applications.
 It’s old school, but I can respect that!

 My set up is that I have Red, Green, and Blue in cells E, F, and G. I want to leave a gap and then fill cell I based on the input in those cells.